 Consuming Conversation is a series of 200 teacups about our consumer society.
 The stacks of cups are precariously balanced, not unlike our own economy which has been destabilized by overspending, greed, unsound business practices, and lack of government oversight.

 Artist: Harriete Estel Berman

-Teacups constructed from post consumer recycled materials.
+Teacups are constructed from post-consumer recycled materials.
 Brass or silver handles.

 Stacks are exhibited or sold in groups as photographed.

 This post was updated on June 20, 2022, to provide current links.